DarrenLe20/rainy-tunes-bot/README.md

 ## Automation

 The bot is automated using GitHub Actions.
-The workflow is triggered every time a commit is pushed to the repository or at 9AM everyday.
+The test workflow is triggered every time a commit is pushed to the repository.
+The tweet workflow is triggered manually or at 9AM and 9PM everyday.

 ## Author